Coal in Turkey: Environment

+Turkey has become Europe's largest producer of coal-fired electricity, with fossil fuels accounting for over half of its total electricity generation.
+While the government has recently shelved some planned coal projects in favor of rapid wind and solar expansion, domestic lignite and imported coal remain central pillars of its national energy security strategy.
+However, the country has set a net-zero target by 2053.
+To support that effort, it said it will add 7.5–8 gigawatts of solar and wind capacity annually through 2035.
+Turkey will host COP31 in the fall of 2026.

 Mine site remediation

 Acid mine drainage from coal refuse varies considerably and in some areas remediation of the mine sites is needed.

 Coal refuse may be processed and burnt.

 Consumption

 100 million tonnes(mt) of coal was burned in 2023.
 46 mt of lignite and asphaltite was used to generate electricity by coal-fired power stations in Turkey, 6 mt by other industry, and 5 mt for heating buildings.
 25 mt of hard coal was used to generate electricity, 6 mt in coke plants, 1 mt iron-steel, 4 mt other industry, and 3 mt for heating.

 Lignite fired power stations did not become more productive between 2009 and 2018, but three-quarters by weight of coal burnt in Turkish power stations is lignite.
 Demand and price of coal increased in 2022 due to the European energy crisis.
 In 2022 14% of household final energy was coal.